 Why did you select Crossing Bok Chitto for your programming?
 What kinds of STEM themes did you notice in the book?

 One of our former Graduate Research Associates, Dr. Sarah McDowell, was a key author in writing the lesson that goes along with Crossing Bok Chitto.
 This incredible book by Tim Tingle (Choctaw Citizen) was recommended to us by our Choctaw Nation Board of Advisors.
 Dr. McDowell said she saw this book as a great fit because “the river process plays such an important role in the story that the river essentially becomes a main character.”
 We got to highlight the traditional perspective that nature is personified in Choctaw Nation culture.
 Likewise, the focus of the river also lends itself to a science lesson on earth processes.
-We developed a lesson that refers back to Choctaw language and Bok Chitto while students explore earth processes in their own communities.
+We developed a lesson that refers back to Choctaw language and Crossing Bok Chitto while students explore earth processes in their own communities.

 How can we encourage others to use the Crossing Bok Chitto book in their school, and how can educators connect it to their STEM and Science blocks?